oldscienceguy/PebbleSDR/README.md

 (From HackRF wiki <https://github.com/mossmann/hackrf/wiki/FAQ>)
 A good default setting to start with is RF=0 (off), IF=16, baseband=16.
 Increase or decrease the IF and baseband gain controls roughly equally to find the best settings for your situation.
 Turn on the RF amp if you need help picking up weak signals.
 If your gain settings are too low, your signal may be buried in the noise.
 If one or more of your gain settings is too high, you may see distortion (look for unexpected frequencies that pop up when you increase the gain) or the noise floor may be amplified more than your signal is.

+###Morse Generator
+This device simulates incoming morse code and can be used for testing the Morse Code plugin or for practice.
+It took on a life of its own ...

+There are five generators that can be enabled, each generator output a signal on the specified frequency with the specified options.
+You can tune to a signal by using the Mixer (LO is locked and can't be changed) to simulate changing between different stations.
+You can also turn on the Pebble Recorder to generate an IQ .wav file that can be used in other programs if desired.

+Typical uses

+*  Morse code practice the old fashioned way
+*  Testing decoder with different wpm options to see how it adapts to changing signals
+*  Testing decoder with close or overlapping signals to see how it distinguishes each one
+*  Testing decoder with fading or fist generated signals to see how adaptable timing is
+*  Testing decoder with selectable noise levels

+Options
+Options are changed in real-time if Pebble is On.
+You can open the SDR options page and change any of the below and see the instant result.

+* Enable: Turns the generator on/off.
+You will see the signal pop-up or disappear.
+* Source:
+	* Sample1: Canned text
+	* Sample2: Canned text
+	* Sample3: Canned text
+	* File: Load user selectable file.
+Several example files can be found in the PebbleData directory.
+	* Words: Canned list of common Morse words
+	* Abbreviations: Canned list of common Morse abbreviations
+	* Table: Dumps the internal Morse table for testing
+* Filename: Displays the selected file to be used if Source:File chosen
+* File Browse: Displays a file selection dialog
+* Frequency: Sets the RF frequency of the generator, plus or minus from zero center.
+1000 will generate a sigal 1k up from center. -1000 will generate a signal 1k down from center.
+* WPM: Selectable from 5 to 80
+* dB: Output level of the signal
+* Fade: The output signal level is varied +/- 10db from the selected output level
+* Fist: Not implemented yet.
+Will introduce variable timing like a typical hand sent Morse signal.
+* Noise: Allows selectable level of Gausian noise to be added to the signal.
+* Presets: Up to 5 presets can be saved (based on current options) or loaded.
+Allows quick changes between common sets of options.

+The sample morse files (300USAqso-1,-2,-3) are courtesy of Jim Weir via G4FON's excellent CW trainer site <http://www.g4fon.net/CW%20Trainer.htm>.

 ###AirSpy
 WIP